Chikayo-k/tech-quiz/README.md

 ## Clone

-1. clicking on the code dropdown in the main repository.
+1. Clicking on the code dropdown in the main repository.
 2. Copying the SSH URL
 3. I opened my git bash terminal and cloned the project to a folder on my desktop.